 Indeed, the plaintiffs, all of whom are very low-income individuals, including an Asian American woman and her Hispanic husband, who live with their children, have publicly stated they were attempting to purchase, not rent, these homes under the city’s affordable housing program.

-According to the complaint, the city’s affordable housing agreements giving developer’s the option to sell to a non-qualified investor violate its own ordinances.
+According to the complaint, the city’s affordable housing agreements allowing developers to sell to a non-qualified investor violate its ordinances.

-In a recent filing, the plaintiffs further excoriated the city’s suggestion that merely providing rental units to low-income residents satisfies its obligations to further affordable housing under the law.
+In a recent filing, the plaintiffs further denounced the city’s suggestion that merely providing rental units to low-income residents satisfies its obligations to further affordable housing under the law.

 “The idea that City defends the discriminatory sale of an affordable home with, ‘Yes, but we rent to minorities’ is alarming and evidences discriminatory conduct,” the filing reads.
 “Is City suggesting renting should be sufficient for minorities?
 This rationale explicitly demonstrates discrimination by City and its developers toward protected classes that they effectively should only be steered to rent.”

-Additionally, the California Supreme Court has held that under the state’s Unruh Civil Rights Act, traditional protections are not necessarily limited to these aforementioned characteristics.
+Additionally, the California Supreme Court has held that traditional protections are not necessarily limited to these characteristics under the state’s Unruh Civil Rights Act.
 The law is “meant to cover all arbitrary and intentional discrimination by a business establishment, including in housing and lending transactions, on the basis of personal characteristics,” according to the California Department of Real Estate.

 Attorneys for New Pointe argued that a very low-income buyer couldn’t plausibly be looking to purchase the home as a rental investment.